-Showers and Spray Outlets: There is one electric shower which is located in the rifles rest room.
+Showers and Spray Outlets: There is one electric shower located to the right side of the building.

-Water Heaters: All hot water is provided by water heaters of varying capacities.
+Water Heaters: All hot water is provided by low volume water heaters.

-Expansion Vessels: There is one small expansion vessel associated with the water heater in the roof space.
+Expansion Vessels: There is one small expansion vessel associated with a water heater.